niolabs/docs/docs/blocks/block-development.md

 The sky's the limit.
 If you want to connect to a new framework, library, or custom piece of hardware not currently included in the nio-blocks library, you can develop your own custom block.

-Block development can take one of two approaches:
+Block development can adopt one of two philosophies:

   1. Blocks are simple and generic and very reusable.
 Examples of generic blocks can be found in the [nio-blocks GitHub organization](https://github.com/nio-blocks).
-Blocks developed with this approach are meant to have a single unit of functionality and you can chain blocks together to get complex behavior.
+Blocks developed with this approach are designed to have a single unit of functionality and you can chain blocks together to get complex behavior.

-2. Blocks can be extremely custom and meant for a single purpose.
+  2. Blocks are extremely custom and meant for a single purpose.
 This type of block is not likely to be used by more than the one service it was designed for.
+For example, a block might contains a script to run a series of calculations for a model.
+Instead of a complicated chain of blocks, a single block can encompasses the entire model.

 If the type of functionality you desire is not yet available in an existing block, it is not difficult to create a custom block.